AldiMegantaraA/pcs-test/README.md

 ### Description
 This project is for PCS Indonesia assignment test.
-The project is PWA of Employee Attendance App using React
+The project is PWA of Employee Attendance (KerjaYuk) App using React

 ### Build this project
 npm run build